About Celtic Crosses

 Its intricate interlace patterns are similar to the decoration found in the pages of a late 10th century Irish psalter.
 The figure on the shaft of the West face is thought to represent either the Crucifixion of Christ in glory with his arms raised in blessing.
 In the early Church the cross was a sign of victory over sin and death so it could represent both.
 Below the figure of Christ there are figures of three unidentified ecclesiastics.

-Other Celtic High Crosses are available as a special order: Cross of Kells, Cross of Moone, Cross of Iona, Drumcliffe Cross, Cross of Cashel, Cross of Duleek, Cross of Muiredeach, Cross of Scriptures and Cross of Durrow.
+Other Celtic High Crosses are available online or by special order: Cross of Kells, Cross of Moone, Cross of Iona, Drumcliffe Cross, Cross of Cashel, Cross of Duleek, Cross of Muiredeach, Cross of Scriptures and Cross of Durrow.

 Celtic Crosses by The Wild Goose Studio